graiola/wolf-setup/README.md

 ### System installation for Ubuntu 18.04

+Clone this repository:

+`git clone git@github.com:graiola/wbc-setup.git`

+Note: git-lfs is needed to correctly clone the debian packages in the debs folder.

 To install the required dependencies (including ROS) and the wbc debian packages for Ubuntu 18.04 run the following:

 `./install_dependencies.sh`